HERE FOR YOU

 What can I recycle at Christmas?

-Festive season is upon us!
-A season filled with parties, presents and unfortunately, a lot of rubbish!
-Whether it covers our festive food, carries our cases of craft ales or decorates our special gifts, packaging is everywhere at Christmas and comes in many different forms.
+The festive season is upon us, a season filled with parties presents and unfortunately, a lot of rubbish!
+Whether it covers our festive food, carries our cases of craft ales or decorates our special gifts, packaging is everywhere at Christmas and New Year, and comes in many different forms.

 Christmas Recycling is confusing.
-In 2021, it was estimated that each household would dispose of three-and-a-half bin bags full of festive packaging, which otherwise could be recycled.
+It is estimated that each household disposes of three-and-a-half bin bags full of festive packaging, which otherwise could be recycled.
+This adds up to over 100 million bags of waste that end up in landfills.
 That’s why we’ve put together a handy guide to help you understand what items are recyclable this winter, so you can enjoy a sustainable Christmas.

 Whilst we may think of wrapping paper as, well… paper, there are plenty of reasons to approach recycling it with caution.

-Some wrapping paper actually includes plastics, and paper that is heavily dyed, laminated, decorated in gold or silver patterns, coloured shapes, or covered in any type of glitter or plastics cannot be recycled
+Some wrapping paper includes plastics, whilst paper that is heavily dyed, laminated, decorated in gold or silver patterns, coloured shapes, or covered in any type of glitter or plastics cannot be recycled

 The Scrunch Test